 To build with MinGW-w64, execute the following commands in the package source directory (where setup.py is located):

-By default, the build command will also copy any MinGW-w64 DLLs that the binaries require into the installation directory.
-To suppress this behaviour (which you may want to do if the MinGW-w64 bin directory is already in the system-wide path), use --copy-mingw-deps=false.
+By default, the build command will also copy any MinGW-w64 DLLs that the binaries require into the installation directory (technically it only copies the DLLs into the temporary build directory and the install command does the installing).
+To suppress this behaviour (which you may want to do if the MinGW-w64 bin directory is already in the system-wide path), use the build flag --copy-mingw-deps=false.

 Regardless of the number of dimensions of the scene, the images produced by the ray-tracer are always taken from the view-point of a three-dimensional observer.
 A two-dimensional image is produced by projecting rays from a single point, onto a grid corresponding to the pixels of the image.
 The consequence of this is that the observer can only see a three-dimensional slice of the entire scene with a single image.
 The reason for this can be understood by imagining a lower-dimensional analog.
 If a being existed in a two-dimensional universe, it would only be able to see in two dimensions and have three degrees of freedom (two translation and one rotation components).
 If the being were plucked from its universe and placed before a three-dimensional object, it would only be able to see a two-dimensional slice of the object at any given time.
 To see the rest of the object, the being would have to either translate or rotate itself in a way that exploits one of the newly acquired degrees of freedom (one new translation and two new rotation components).